A solution to The Onion problem of J. Kenji Lopez-Alt (2021)

 The question I have is not about modeling an imperfect object as a perfect abstraction, it's about modeling a 3D object as a 2d object, and assuming that the optimization still holds.
 I think it's pretty plainly clear that it doesn't.
 Think about some cross-section of the onion that's closer to you and smaller than the center cross-section.
 Let's say it's of radius 0.25 instead of 1.
 The slices you take of it will be much more vertical than the center slice.
 This changes things.
 My intuition tells me it means the optimal solution is shallower than the solution found here, since you'd want the "average" cross-section to follow this constant.

-• StrangeDoctor an hour ago
+• StrangeDoctor 4 months ago

 Haven’t had enough coffee to think about this rigorously.